Aspirin

 Overview

-Aspirin is also available combined with other ingredients in some cold and flu remedies.
+Aspirin combined with other ingredients is also available in some cold and flu remedies.

 You can buy most types of aspirin from pharmacies, shops and supermarkets.
 Some types are only available on prescription.

-If you've had a stroke or heart attack or are at high risk of a heart attack, your doctor may recommend that you take a daily low dose aspirin.
-This is different to taking aspirin for pain relief.
-Only take low dose aspirin if your doctor recommends it.
+If you've had a stroke or heart attack, or are at high risk of a heart attack, your doctor may recommend that you take a daily low-dose aspirin.
+Some women may also be prescribed low-dose aspirin while they’re pregnant.

-2. Key facts
+Key facts

 • It's best to take aspirin with food.
 That way, you'll be less likely to get an upset stomach or stomach ache.

-3. Who can and can't take aspirin for pain relief
+Who can take aspirin

 Most people aged 16 and over can safely take aspirin.

-However, aspirin isn't suitable for some people.
+Aspirin is not suitable for some people.

 Important